10 Common Birds in Ontario- How to Attract & Food

 The Kirtland’s warbler is the one that sticks out the most among the several contenders for the title of rarest bird in Ontario.
 It is a special experience to see one!
 Only a few little areas of the province have this tiny bird, and its population is in decline.

 The Common Raven is Canada’s most intelligent bird.
 Ravens are famous for their smartness and bravery.
-They have been observed utilizing tools and are one of the few creatures who can acknowledge themselves in a mirror.
+They have been observed utilizing tools and are among the few creatures who can acknowledge themselves in a mirror.

 End Note